apiato/documentation/docs/components/main-components/requests.md

 ## Rules

+- Validation rules MUST be defined in the `rules` method.
 - All API Requests MUST be placed in the `app/Containers/{Section}/{Container}/UI/API/Requests` directory.
 - All Web Requests MUST be placed in the `app/Containers/{Section}/{Container}/UI/WEB/Requests` directory.
 - All Requests: